adamsilver/fdpb/02-a-checkout-flow.md

 In 2008 I worked on Boots.com where we designed a single-page checkout flow.
 This involved the trendiest of techniques from that era including accordions, AJAX and client-side validation.
 Each step: delivery address, delivery options and payment was an accordion panel.
 Each panel was submitted via AJAX.
 On successful submission, the panel collapsed and the next one opened.

 Users struggled to complete their orders.
 Errors were hard to fix as users had to scroll up and down.
-And the the accordion was a distraction.
+And the accordion was a distraction.
 Inevitably, Boots asked us to make changes.
 We redesigned it so that each panel became its own page removing the need for an accordion and AJAX.
 (We kept the client-side validation to avoid an unnecessary trip to the server.)

 ![Multiple pages, no accordion](./images/boots2.png)